Gary Gold: Boks reborn with Venter working for the defence

 The All Blacks still have a wonderful aura about them.
 I don’t go along with Clive Woodward, who suggested that the mystique of the All Blacks is gone and they are “clearly not as good as we thought they were.”
 I think those comments are highly exaggerated.

-is still the top-ranked team in . won an impressive 18 matches in a row, but they still didn’t earn enough ranking points to topple the All Blacks.
+New Zealand is still the top-ranked team in .
+England won an impressive 18 matches in a row, but they still didn’t earn enough ranking points to topple the All Blacks.
 That highlights how big the divide still is between the All Blacks and everybody else.
 However, the Lions showed that the All Blacks are not unbeatable.

 Depending on who New Zealand pick on the wings, the kicking game is an area in which they can be exposed.
 Historically, Kiwis are not outstanding at managing contestable kicks.
 It was evidenced when the Lions played against the Crusaders.